sagarjoglekar/sagar-academic-website/content/project/modeluserengagement.md

 +++
-title = "Modelling User engagment with micro-videos" date = 2018-04-29T12:50:16+01:00 draft = false
+title = "About engagment and networked systems" date = 2018-04-29T12:50:16+01:00 draft = false
 weight = 10
 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["machine-learning","Social Networks"]
+tags = ["Deep learning","Social Networks"]

 # Project summary to display on homepage.
-summary = "The up and coming formats of micro videos and stories, have allowed a new form of expression for social media users.
-The format however competes with the other contemporary formats of simple images and videos.
-The aim was to understand what sets this new format apart, and predict engagement patters using computational methods."
+summary = "There has been a large churn of new ideas, exploring new ways to network people and their content.
+From primacy driven social media platforms like Tik-tok, Vine and Instagram, to a more decentralized socially curated content platform like Mastodom.
+Here I explore models, methods and pipelines to measure how humans adopt and interact with these new and innovative platforms. "

 # Optional image to display on homepage.
 image_preview = "pipelineVine.png"